ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg
 ```

 Where `passkey.txt` contains your resource key.
-Don't forget your resource passkey.
-Without it, you will be unable to get, identify, expire, or delete your content.
+Don't lose your resource passkey.
+Without it, you will be unable to get, identify, expire, or delete resource you own.

 The resource passkey ensures only you and the cache owner can access your image.
 To prevent the cache owner from viewing its content, scramble it with: